 - 12 ounces chocolate chips

 - Preheat the oven to 350 degrees.

-- In a large mixing bowl, cream the butter and shortening, then add both sugars, the eggs, and vanilla.
+- Cream the butter and shortening, then add both sugars, the eggs, and vanilla.
 Beat at medium speed until well combined.
 Combine flour, baking powder, and baking soda in a separate bowl, then add into the butter mixture and mix well.

-- Stir in the nuts, chocolate chips, coconut, Corn Flakes, and/or any other mix-ins you like.
+- Stir in the nuts, chocolate chips, coconut, Corn Flakes, and/or any other add-ins you like.
 Butterscotch chips, raisins, Craisins, sliced almonds, Rice Krispies cereal, pretzels…whatever you have on hand and love!